High stability 10GHz LNB.

 The reference signal for the LNB is being feed up to it in the same coax cable that it is using for power and IF signals.

-The reference signal is being generated by a high quality Japan made OCXO inside the indoor unit
+This signal is generated in the indoor unit by a high quality Japan made OCXO.

 The result is a very low noise and stable down-converter with virtually no frequency drift.

-The OCXO in the indoor unit is calibrated by my in-house Rubidium clock before delivery.
+The OCXO is the same as used in my Frequency Standard product and it will be calibrated by my in-house Rubidium clock before delivery.

-It typically is accurate down to around 2 parts per billion, this means that on 10GHz will be off in frequency more than 20Hertz.
+The unit is typically is accurate down to around 2 parts per billion, this means that on 10GHz will be off in frequency less than 20Hertz.

 The drift due to temperature changes is a magnitude lower than this, typically the short term temperature drift is less than 2Hz at 10GHz.